I'm Losing You (John Lennon song): Reception

 At one point, "I'm Losing You" was planned as a single, but after Lennon's murder it was shelved as being "eerily inappropriate".
 Nonetheless, what appears to be a single edit was made, fading the Double Fantasy version early to avoid the crossfade to "I'm Moving On", and which appears to have been used for the compilation albums The John Lennon Collection and Lennon.
 Stickers on the Double Fantasy record album emphasised the inclusion of "I'm Losing You".

 In 1998, Capitol Records issued "I'm Losing You" as part of a two-track promotional CD, backed with Lennon's recording of "Only You", to promote the John Lennon Anthology album.
 The CD was issued catalogue number LENNON 001.
 A promotional film was also made for this version, with Nielsen, Carlos and Levin miming their performances.
 The film incorporated animations of drawings Lennon had made.

 Rogan considers "I'm Losing You" to be one of the best songs on Double Fantasy.
 Author Scott Walker calls "I'm Losing You" Lennon's "best composition of 1980".
 Rock journalist Paul Du Noyer considers "I'm Losing You" to be proof "that Double Fantasy is a work of greater emotional complexity than many of its critics are prepared to admit", and gives lie to the notion that Lennon and Ono used the album to "paint a falsely benign portrait of their marriage".
 Ultimate Classic Rock critic Nick DeRiso called "I'm Losing You" the most underrated song on Double Fantasy, saying that it "provides a deeper sense of the long-awaited return of Lennon's muse" than the more famous songs on the album and saying that in the song "Lennon was coming to grips with what lay ahead (middle age, a settled life, marriage and parenthood), and also how much fight was still left in him."
+Ultimate Classic Rock critic Nick DeRiso rated it as the 4th best song on Double Fantasy behind only the hit singles, saying that "we get a deeper sense of how [Lennon's] muse returned, as Lennon began trying to find balance between the vibrant, angry yang to his bread-making house-husband yin.

 Authors Ben Urish and Ken Bielen call "I'm Losing You" the "toughest" song on Double Fantasy.
 However, they lament that it could have been even tougher had the Cheap Trick version been used.
 Of the Cheap Trick version released on Anthology they claim that "the take is quite good, and without the production gloss of the album, it roars without sounding incomplete, making it an obvious highlight of the 1998 collection".